sigp/lighthouse/book/src/key-management.md

 lighthouse --network goerli account wallet create --name wally --password-file wally.pass
 ```
 Using the above command, a wallet will be created in `~/.lighthouse/goerli/wallets` with the name
 `wally`.
-It is encrypted using with password defined in the
+It is encrypted using the password defined in the
 `wally.pass` file.

 During the wallet creation process, a 24-word mnemonic will be displayed.
 Record the mnemonic because it allows you to recreate the files in the case of data loss.